playcanvas/blog/_posts/2016-12-12-playcanvas-december-mega-update.markdown

 Huge speedups achieved for both loading and rendering of scenes!

 - New thumbnail rendering system reduces VRAM usage in the Editor by up to a factor of two.
 This makes the Editor more stable and faster to load, especially for larger scenes.
-- Major optimisations for loading and Editor rendering process so projects with thousands of entities and assets can load and render now up to 10 times faster in extreme cases.
+- Major optimizations for loading and Editor rendering process so projects with thousands of entities and assets can load and render now up to 10 times faster in extreme cases.
 - Asset load operations are now batched rather than performed one by one.
 - All engine assets are loaded only when they are required (when they are enabled), leading to reduced traffic and loading times.
-- Optimisations in internal API of Editor and UI leading to reduced garbage collection (and therefore GC stalls) and speeds up UI templating for Hierarchy and Assets panels.
+- Optimizations in internal API of Editor and UI leading to reduced garbage collection (and therefore GC stalls) and speeds up UI templating for Hierarchy and Assets panels.
 - Enabled GZIP on WebSocket traffic, which reduces data transfers for initial loading.

 ### Fixes